jeffscottlevine/aws-cloud9-mpc/README.md

 2. Open the environment.
 3. Go to the existing terminal window or open up a new bash window.
 4.  cd $HOME/environment
-5.  git config --global user.name "your name"
-6.  git config --global user.email "your email"
-7.  git clone "the https URL from github"
+5.  git clone "the https URL from github"
-8.  cd mpc
+6.  cd mpc
-9.  ./amazon_linux1_cloud9_setup.sh
+7.  ./amazon_linux1_cloud9_setup.sh
-10. Follow the instructions displayed at the conclusion of the script.`
+8. Follow the instructions displayed at the conclusion of the script.`

 # Notes